civican/legisinfo/42-1/bills/C-58/bill_text.md

 the fact that an individual is or was a ministerial adviser or a member of a ministerial staff, as those terms are defined in subsection 2(1) of the `Conflict of Interest Act`, as well as the individual's name and title;

+### Section 47.1

+The Act is amended by adding the following after section 3.01:

+### Section 3.02

+Paragraph (j.1) of the definition personal information in section 3 applies only to records created on or after the day on which that paragraph comes into force.

 ### Section 48

 Subsection 22.1(1) of the Act is replaced by the following:

 ### Section 22.1

-  **(1)** The Privacy Commissioner shall refuse to disclose any personal information requested under this Act that was obtained or created by the Commissioner or on the Commissioner's behalf in the course of an investigation conducted by, or under the authority of, the Commissioner **or that was obtained by the Commissioner in the course of a consultation with the Information Commissioner under section 36.2 of the `Access to Information Act` or as the result of being notified by the head of a government institution that a complaint has been made under Part 1 of that Act**.
+  **(1)** The Privacy Commissioner shall refuse to disclose any personal information requested under this Act that was obtained or created by the Commissioner or on the Commissioner's behalf in the course of an investigation conducted by, or under the authority of, the Commissioner or that was obtained by the Commissioner in the course of a consultation with the Information Commissioner under section 36.2 of the `Access to Information Act` or as the result of being notified by the head of a government institution that a complaint has been made under Part 1 of that Act.

 ### Section 49

 Section 27 of the Act and the heading before it are replaced by the following:

-### Privilege **and Professional Secrecy**
+### Privilege and Professional Secrecy

 ### Section 27

-The head of a government institution may refuse to disclose any personal information requested under subsection 12(1) that is subject to solicitor-client privilege **or the professional secrecy of advocates and notaries or to litigation privilege**.
+The head of a government institution may refuse to disclose any personal information requested under subsection 12(1) that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege.

 ### Section 50

 Subsection 34(2) of the Act is replaced by the following:

-**(2)** **Despite** any other Act of Parliament, any privilege under the law of evidence, **solicitor-client privilege or the professional secrecy of advocates and notaries and litigation privilege, and subject to subsection (2.1)**, the Privacy Commissioner may, during the investigation of any complaint under this Act, examine any information recorded in any form under the control of a government institution, other than a confidence of the Queen's Privy Council for Canada to which subsection 70(1) applies, and no information that the Commissioner may examine under this subsection may be withheld from the Commissioner on any grounds.
+**(2)** Despite any other Act of Parliament, any privilege under the law of evidence, solicitor-client privilege or the professional secrecy of advocates and notaries and litigation privilege, and subject to subsection (2.1), the Privacy Commissioner may, during the investigation of any complaint under this Act, examine any information recorded in any form under the control of a government institution, other than a confidence of the Queen's Privy Council for Canada to which subsection 70(1) applies, and no information that the Commissioner may examine under this subsection may be withheld from the Commissioner on any grounds.

 **(2.1)** The Privacy Commissioner may examine information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege only if the head of a government institution refuses to disclose the information under section 27.